Career Timeline of Lorde: Major Achievements and Milestones

 2010: Formation of "Ella & Louis" Duet

-In 2010, Lorde and McDonald formed a duet called "Ella & Louis" and performed covers at local venues.
+In 2010, Lorde and McDonald formed a duet called "Ella & Louis" and performed covers live at local venues.

-November 2011: Original Song Performance
+November 2011: Original Songs Performed

 In November 2011, Lorde performed her original songs for the first time at the Victoria Theatre.